AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > You should use `""` to escape `"`, for instance:
 > `$$script[tag-content="alert(""this is ad"")"]`

-For example, let's take a look at this HTML code:
+For example, take a look at this HTML code:
 ```html
 <script type="text/javascript">
     document.write('<div>banner text</div>" />');